 The Kindness Test

-The Kindness Test project is led by a team of researchers in the Sussex Kindness Research network, based at the University of Sussex, in partnership with BBC Radio 4.
+The Kindness Test project was led by a team of researchers in the Sussex Centre for Research on Kindness, based at the University of Sussex, in partnership with BBC Radio 4.
 The aim is to learn more about how people's attitudes and experiences might vary across different groups, and how experiences of kindness might relate to health, well-being, and other social and psychological experiences.

-If you are interested in getting involved, please complete our questionnaire at www.thekindnesstest.org.
-The survey should take about 30 minutes to complete, and your responses will be completely anonymous - we will not be collecting any identifiable information such as your name, address, or IP address.
+The questionnaire was open to participants from 31 August 2021 until 4 October 2021.
+The survey took about 30 minutes to complete, and all responses are completely anonymous - we did not collect any identifiable information such as your name, address, or IP address.

-This study will help us learn more about how kindness is viewed within society at large and will fill some of the gaps in the research, exploring issues such as:
+This study is helping us learn more about how kindness is viewed within society at large and fills some of the gaps in the research, exploring issues such as:

 - What are the most common kind acts people carry out?

 - Where do people most often experience kindness?

 - What are the barriers to behaving more kindly?

 - How is kindness valued in the workplace?

 - What prevents people from being kinder?